 Participation should be based on agreement at the local level.
 Principals should ensure that appropriate consultation occurs with the school community prior to participating in the Attitudes to School Survey.
-It is important to notify parents of the changes to the Attitudes to School Survey for 2017 due to inclusion of Year 4 for the first time and the change to an online survey.
+It is important to notify parents of the Attitudes to School Survey prior to term 2.

-- Schools will be provided with sample text for parent and school newsletters at the start of term 2.
+- Schools will be provided with sample text for parent and school newsletters in March.